Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Regular multi-account rebalancing is essential to maintain portfolios alignment with the desired asset allocation – particularly after withdrawals, to preserve clients’ investment objectives and risk profiles.

-When conducting a rebalance, LifeYield goes beyond simply realigning the portfolio’s asset allocation.
+When conducting a rebalance, SEI LifeYield goes beyond simply realigning the portfolio’s asset allocation.
 It also evaluates the tax implications of the rebalancing actions.
 By considering the tax efficiency of the entire household, including taxable and tax-advantaged accounts, the rebalancing process aims to optimize tax outcomes while maintaining the desired asset allocation.

-LifeYield’s rebalancing strategies can be seamlessly combined with tax harvesting and asset location strategies.
+SEI LifeYield’s rebalancing strategies can be seamlessly combined with tax harvesting and asset location strategies.
 By integrating these approaches, advisors can further enhance the tax efficiency of the portfolio.
 Tax harvesting can be performed alongside rebalancing, allowing for the identification of opportunities to sell securities at a loss to offset gains or reduce taxable income.
 Asset location considerations can also be taken into account during the rebalancing process, ensuring that assets are placed in the most advantageous accounts from a tax perspective.

-By incorporating tax efficiency into the rebalancing process, LifeYield enables advisors to achieve optimal results for their clients.
+By incorporating tax efficiency into the rebalancing process, SEI LifeYield enables advisors to achieve optimal results for their clients.
 The combined strategies of rebalancing, tax harvesting, and asset location work in harmony to maintain the desired asset allocation, minimize tax liabilities, and enhance overall portfolio performance.

 Why Tax Harvesting Sets Clients Up For Success